Panama Defense Forces: Structure

-Land Forces
+Panamanian Army

 U.S. Army 5th Infantry Division (mechanized) soldiers inspecting a Soviet-made ZPU-4 which was abandoned by Panama Defense Forces.

-As an army corps, members of the land forces considered themselves as police and soldiers at the same time.
+As an army corps, members of the Land Forces considered themselves as police and soldiers at the same time.
 Until 1989 there were a total of 16,300 troops and about 3800 reservists and civil collaborators called the Dignity Battalions, trained to resist the possible invasion of a foreign country.

 The Panama Defense Forces had four battalions and eight infantry companies, plus special forces units.
 The country was divided into twelve military zones, which were generally led by a major or a lieutenant colonel.
 Each military zone had one or two reaction squads.

 As weapons, the infantry had fifty light cannons, eight hundred heavy mortars and one thousand light mortars; Fifty KPV 14.5 x 114 Russian anti-aircraft machine guns (known as "4 Mouths"), armored vehicles V150 and V300.
 The infantry was armed with Russian AK-47 and AKM rifles and rocket-propelled grenade launchers RPG-2, RPG-7 and RPG-18, in addition to U.S. weapons such as the M16-A1, M-60 machine guns and .45 caliber service pistols.